azhx/blagoblag/content/drafts/surviving-struts-cve.rst

-I have no particular insider information on what Equifax's environment looks like (or any of the Fortune 500's for that matter), but let's imagine they look like what a reasonably savvy startup using AWS does:
+I have no particular insider information on what Equifax's environment looks like (or any of the Fortune 500's for that matter), but let's imagine they look like what a reasonably savvy startup using AWS has:

 They've got a VPC in us-east-1, and some EC2 instances in it, maybe even in a few different availability zones.
 Each AZ's EC2 instances are in a security